-While some of the success stories on this page are becoming dated, they do provide examples of our deep experience (as the Center for Rural Entrepreneurship) working with entrepreneurial communities across the U.S. We'll be updating our stories as we roll out our new venture, e2 Entrepreneurial Ecosystems.
+While some success stories on this page are becoming dated, they do provide historical examples of our deep experience (as the Center for Rural Entrepreneurship) working with entrepreneurial communities across the U.S.

 The stories are listed in alphabetical order by state.
 Scroll down to find testimonials, video, downloadable resources and more!